teodord25/dotfiles/README.md

-# My NixOS config stuff
+# NixOS and other config stuff